tito-thomas/tito-thomas/README.md

 ###  About me 👋

 Graduated with a Bachelor's in Computer Science Graduate at Cardiff University.

-One Year's Industrial Placement experience at Next as a Software Developer.
+I have one year of industrial placement experience at Next as a Software Developer.

 **Favourite Language**: Python
 **Comfortable**: C#, JavaScript, Java